webpro-nl/knip/packages/docs/src/content/docs/explanations/plugins.md

 In this case, the plugin will return the `eslint-config-airbnb`, `eslint-config-prettier` and `@typescript-eslint/eslint-plugin` dependencies, so Knip knows they should be listed in `package.json`.

+Some tools allow configuration to be stored in `package.json`, that's why some the relevant plugins contain `package.json` in the list of `config` files.

 :::tip[Summary]